 Figure 3.
-Diseño del dispensador de medicinas
+Design of the smart medicine dispenser showing its hardware components and connections.

 The dispenser is developed to supply the solid medications (pills, capsules, powder,...) that each patient needs to take on schedule.
 The physical model implemented for the dispenser is shown through several photos in Figure 4.
 The one on the left (A) shows the inside of the dispenser (with the back cover removed), where we can see two shelves: At the bottom one, there are four servomotors, which are in charge of activating a mechanism with a small rectangular piece that will push the medicine box which is at the bottom of the corresponding compartment towards the dispenser tray.
 At the top shelf, we can see the processing components, i.e., an Arduino Uno R3 and a Raspberry Pi 3 model B+, as well as their connections.
 The Arduino board controls the servomotors, the Bluetooth module and the LCD screen so that each of these elements fulfils their function, while the Raspberry one manages the facial identification using the camera, as well as the notifications through the LED lights and the sounds emitted by the buzzer.
 As shown in the top view (B) and in the front view (C) of the dispenser, it has four vertical compartments.
 In each of them, we can place up to 12 small boxes (48 in total) like the one shown in the photo on the right (D).
 All the medicines that a patient must take at a certain time should be introduced in one of these boxes (2.5 cm 2 cm 1 cm).
 Each box can have a different colour.
 Normally, the caregiver will be who put the medicines in each box, and the boxes inside the dispenser compartments.
 Note that the dispenser could be shared by 4 patients, assigning a different compartment to each patient.

 Figure 4.
-Dispensador inteligente de medicinas y la caja para colocar la medicina.
+Photos from different perspectives of the smart medicine dispenser and one of its medicine box.

 Conclusions and Future Work